plexus-money/contracts/README.md

 ## Overview

-The smart contracts included the `/contracts` directory are solidity-based contracts which make up the Plexus Ecosystem v.0.1.
+The smart contracts included in the `/contracts` directory are solidity-based contracts which make up the Plexus Ecosystem v.0.1.
 These contracts all center around the `core.sol` contract.
 The primary user benefit of these contracts is to:

 - Deposit ERC-20 tokens into the Plexus ecosystem, either to collect interest from Aave or to be sent to a Yield Farm.
 Aave is pretty low risk, which staking FARM tokens on the Harvest.Finance platform is a bit riskier.